V-Rajasekar/README/Java/OCJP11/Part-II/Chapter16-ExceptionAssertionsAndLocalize.md

 17: System.out.println(f2.format(d));  // 001,234,567.46700
 ```

-### Localizing Dates
+## Localizing Dates

 - Factory methods to get a `DateTimeFormatter`

 | Description                    | Using default Locale                                        |
 | ------------------------------ | ----------------------------------------------------------- |
 | For formatting dates           | DateTimeFormatter.ofLocalizedDate(dateStyle)                |
 | For formatting times           | DateTimeFormatter.ofLocalizedTime(timeStyle)                |
 | For formatting dates and times | DateTimeFormatter.ofLocalizedDateTime(dateStyle, timeStyle) |
 DateTimeFormatter.ofLocalizedDateTime(dateTimeStyle)

-- Each method in the table takes a FormatStyle parameter, with possible values SHORT, MEDIUM, LONG, and FULL
+- Each method in the table takes a `java.time.format.FormatStyle.SHORT` parameter, with possible values SHORT, MEDIUM, LONG, and FULL no need to remember this style for exam.
+- Following code demonstrate the difference in the date, time, and dateTime formats when used withLocal formatter (e.g)
+- dtf.format(localDateTime); //prints 10/20/20
+- dtf.format.withLocale(new Locale("it","IT")).format(localDateTime); //prints 20/10/20
+- Here dtf = DateTimeFormatter.ofLocalizedDate(SHORT); // to format the passed dateTime to SHORT

 ```java
  import static java.time.format.FormatStyle.SHORT;